ph9ii/broccoli-shop/readme.md

  Starting docker --docker-compose up

 Copy the .env.example file into our own .env file.
-This file will not be checked into version control copy --.env.example -> --.env
+This file will not be checked into version control copy --.env.example to --.env

 Run the following commands